What is Darier disease?

-The onset of skin changes is usually in adolescence and the disease is usually chronic.
+The onset of skin changes is usually in adolescence.
 Darier disease is inherited in an autosomal dominant pattern, which means that a single gene passed from one parent causes the condition.
-The chance of a child inheriting the abnormal gene if one parent is affected is 1 in 2 (50%) but not all people with the abnormal gene will develop symptoms of the disease.
+The chance of a child inheriting the abnormal gene if one parent is affected is 1 in 2 (50%) but not all people with the abnormal gene will develop clinical features of the disease.

 The abnormal gene in Darier disease has been identified as ATP2A2, found on chromosome 12q23-24.1.
 This gene codes for the SERCA enzyme or pump (SarcoEndoplasmic Reticulum Calcium-ATPase) that is required to transport calcium within the cell.
 The exact mechanism by which this abnormal gene causes the disease is still under investigation but it appears that the way in which skin cells join together may be disrupted.
 The skin cells (keratinocytes) stick together via structures called desmosomes and it seems the desmosomes do not assemble properly if there is insufficient calcium.

 Usually, Darier disease is diagnosed by its appearance and family history, but it is often is mistaken for other skin problems.

 Diagnosis may require a skin biopsy.
 The histology is characteristic, known as focal acantholytic dyskeratosis associated with varying degrees of papillomatosis.
 The pathological features are similar to transient acantholytic dermatosis (Grover disease).

 The symptoms and signs of Darier disease vary markedly between individuals.
 Some have very subtle signs that are asymptomatic and found only on careful inspection.
 Others have extensive lesions which can cause considerable distress to the affected individual.
 In an affected person the severity of the disease can fluctuate over time.